amiralimollaei/amiralimollaei.github.io/_posts/2025-01-07-creating-a-database-of-minecraft-skins-with-ai.md

 > This is because chatgpt can't understand the 3D nature of Minecraft skins and it's pixel art nature, It is seen as a very blury image with a black background.

-But if you render the minecraft skin, then the AI can understand and describe it significantly better, because now it's a 3D object and not a blury mess. the rendering I used a python library called `minepi` and modified the code to get better lighting and better performance.
+But if you render the minecraft skin, then the AI can understand and describe it significantly better, because now it's a 3D object and not a blury mess.

+For the rendering I used a python library called `minepi` and modified the code to get better lighting and better performance.

 ## Problem 2: Formulated Descriptions Ruin Creativity
 Suppose we have a minecraft skin of Albert Einstein, would you describe Albert Einstein as being an old man with gray hair and wearing a lab coat or do you simply say it's Albert Einstein?